mayankpriy/Python-Dojo/02_control_flow/README.md

 ### ❌ **Beginner Mistakes**

-- Forgetting colons after conditional statements
 - Using `=` instead of `==` for comparison
-- Creating infinite loops without exit conditions
+- Forgetting to use `:` after if/elif/else statements
-- Not understanding loop variable scope
+- Not understanding indentation rules
+- Infinite loops with while statements

 ### ⚠️ **Intermediate Pitfalls**

-- Using nested loops when unnecessary
+- Modifying lists during iteration
+- Not using break/continue appropriately
-- Forgetting to update loop conditions
+- Overcomplicating simple conditions
 - Ignoring loop performance implications
-- Not handling exceptions in loops

 ### 🔥 **Advanced Gotchas**

-- Recursion without base cases
-- Generator memory leaks
-- Async/await misuse
-- State machine deadlocks
+- Complex nested conditions that are hard to read
+- Performance issues with deep nesting
+- Not understanding short-circuit evaluation
+- Memory issues with large loop iterations

 ---